History of Arsenal F.C. (1966–present): Wenger's arrival (1996–2003)

-The "Invincibles" and a Champions League Final (2003–06)
+"The Invincibles" and Champions League final (2003–06)

-Little did they know it at the time, but the defeat to Leeds would be Arsenal's last in the League for over a year.
-2003–04 was a record-breaking season for Arsenal, as they won the Premiership unbeaten (26 wins, 12 draws, 0 defeats), finishing a clear 11 points ahead of second-place Chelsea.
+The defeat to Leeds would be Arsenal's last in the League for over a year.
+2003–04 was a record-breaking season for Arsenal, as they won the Premier League unbeaten (26 wins, 12 draws, and zero defeats), finishing 11 points ahead of second-place Chelsea.
 They became only the second team to do so, the first having been Preston North End in 1888–89.
 Their rivals for the title gained revenge in other competitions – Arsenal were defeated in the Champions League quarter-finals and FA Cup semi-finals by Chelsea and Manchester United, respectively, in successive matches.
-Faced with the potential collapse of their season, Arsenal recovered from being 1–0 and 2–1 behind to Liverpool in their next league match to win 4–2, thanks to a Thierry Henry hat-trick, and went on to win the league with a 2–2 draw away to Tottenham Hotspur, mimicking their success in 1971.
+Arsenal recovered from being 1–0 and 2–1 behind to Liverpool in their league match at Highbury to win 4–2, thanks to a Thierry Henry hat-trick, and went on to win the league with a 2–2 draw away to Tottenham Hotspur, mimicking their success in 1971.

 Arsenal were unable to retain the title in 2004–05, finishing second, 12 points behind a record-breaking Chelsea side.
-However, the Gunners did stretch their unbeaten run to 49 consecutive matches, an English league football record; the record was equalled with a dramatic 5–3 win over Middlesbrough (Arsenal having trailed 3–1 shortly after half-time) and then surpassed with a 3–0 win over Blackburn Rovers in August 2004, before their unbeaten season was ended with a 2–0 away defeat by Manchester United.
-This defeat arguably upset the team's form and they fell away from title contention before recovering with a late flourish to finish second, sealed with a 7–0 drubbing of Everton.
+However, the Gunners did stretch their unbeaten run to 49 consecutive matches, an English league football record; the record was equalled with a dramatic 5–3 win over Middlesbrough (Arsenal having trailed 3–1 shortly after half-time) and then surpassed with a 3–0 win over Blackburn Rovers in August 2004, before their unbeaten season was ended with a 2–0 away defeat to Manchester United.
+This defeat sparked a decline in form and they fell away from title contention before recovering with a late flourish to finish second, sealed with a 7–0 drubbing of Everton in the penultimate match.
 Champions League glory eluded them again, with the club getting knocked out 3–2 on aggregate by Bayern Munich in the second round.
-Arsenal did not end the season empty-handed; they came away with their third FA Cup in four years, winning 5–4 on penalties after a 0–0 draw where they played ten versus eleven against Manchester United.
+Arsenal still won their third FA Cup in four years, winning 5–4 on penalties after a 0–0 draw where they played with ten men against Manchester United.